joyantaDebnath/When-TLS-Meets-Proxy-on-Mobile/index.md

 </style>
 <h1>List of Proxy-Based Browsers</h1>
 <caption>
-For proxy class, $HT$ = HTTP
- tunneling; $TI$ = TLS interception; TI-X indicates variants of TI.
-Colored names are used to help indicate the proxy class, and column 8 shows the shortened names, both of which are reused in later sections.</caption>
+For proxy server class, HT = HTTP tunneling, TI = TLS interception, TI-X indicates variants of TI.
+Colored names are used to help indicate the proxy server class, and column 8 shows the shortened names used in the paper.</caption>
 <table class="tg">
   <tr>
     <th class="tg-w43s">No.</th>